IBM/ibm-block-csi-operator/README.md

 # Operator for IBM block storage CSI driver
-The Container Storage Interface (CSI) Driver for IBM block storage systems enables container orchestrators such as Kubernetes to manage the life-cycle of persistent storage.
+The Container Storage Interface (CSI) Driver for IBM block storage systems enables container orchestrators such as Kubernetes to manage the life cycle of persistent storage.

 This is the official operator to deploy and manage IBM block storage CSI driver.

 Supported container platforms:
-  - Openshift v4.1
+  - OpenShift v4.1
   - Kubernetes v1.13

 Supported operating systems:
   - RHEL 7.x (x86 architecture)
   - RHCOS 4.1 (x86 architecture)

-## Prerequisite
+## Prerequisites
-Please go to section [`Prerequisites for Driver Installation`](https://github.com/IBM/ibm-block-csi-driver#prerequisites-for-driver-installation) for details.
+Please see [`Prerequisites for Driver Installation`](https://github.com/IBM/ibm-block-csi-driver#prerequisites-for-driver-installation) for details.

 ## Installation